Traditional Usui Reiki

 We now know that in Mrs.Takata’s oral tradition she claimed Usui-Sensei was a Christian priest (not Buddhist).
 We also know that she simplified the way the hand positions are taught.
 In the West, Reiki is taught with only 13 hand positions.
 When William Lee Rand received the original handbook created by Usui-Sensei, he saw that there are actually many more hand positions used for specific illnesses.
 There is also the major difference between placing your hands on the physical body versus placing your hands just above the body with no touching (the form that Mrs.Takata had taught).

 Today there are many different branches of Reiki that are accepted ways of practicing.
-I have personally gone through the traditional Usui Reiki training, Karuna Reiki ® training, and now Holy Fire Reiki training which is new this year (2014).
+I have personally gone through the traditional Usui Reiki training, Karuna Reiki ® training, and now Holy Fire Reiki training.

 Mikao-Usui's Monument (1865-1926)

 December 24, 1900 - December 11, 1980